FOR IMMEDIATE RELEASE

 took matters into her own hands by founding a club for young

-civic-minded leaders who addressed issues such as menstrual equity
+civic-minded leaders who addressed issues such as menstrual equity in

-carrying out this important work under the leadership of the current president.
+important work under the leadership of the current president.

 B.—Combatting Food Deserts

 Without accessible and affordable fresh food options, many people living in food deserts rely on cheaper, less healthy options, which is interconnected with educational attainment, health, and economic prospects.
 Kiara partnered with a local organization to address this issue in her own community and promote affordable access to healthy food options by funding and building a wheelchair-accessible community garden.
 She and her team harvested and delivered over 600 pounds of produce from the garden to a local food pantry.
 Community gardens also have positive implications for well-being, teamwork and relationship building, and the environment.
 Local organizations will sustain Kiara’s garden, which will be a source of fresh food for the community for years to come.

 Research estimates that around 600,000 people are injured at ski and snowboard areas in the U.S. each year.
 Natalie, a National Ski Patroller with the Rocky Mountain Division, recognized that the ski hill she monitored needed a faster, more efficient way of transporting injured people to medical care.
 With the help of local air medical services, she engineered a new solar-powered helicopter pad that enabled people to be taken directly from the point of injury to air ambulance medical services.
 Additionally, concerned about the lack of female peers in her robotics and engineering courses, Natalie hosted an all-girls engineering workshop to demonstrate concepts like circuitry, drafting, and 3D computer-assisted design to encourage STEM mentorship with younger girls.
 She also uploaded a tutorial of basic wiring techniques for the solar powered landing zone to a website for girls to access engineering demonstrations.

 K.—Pediatric Dental Disease